bluebat/msgchi/README.md

 License
 -----------
-* The script files are released under GPL.
+* The script files are released under GPLv3.
 * The dictionary files are released under Public Domain.

 Program Reference